New website

-The report ‘Prevent, Protect and Repair’ publishes the findings of six Joint Targeted Area Inspections (JTAI) carried out between September 2016 and March 2017.
+The ‘Prevent, Protect and Repair’ report published the findings of six Joint Targeted Area Inspections (JTAI) carried out between September 2016 and March 2017.
 The report considers the extent to which children’s social care, health practitioners, the police and probation officers are effective in safeguarding children who have experienced domestic abuse.
 It reviews the practices of individual agencies, as well as multi-agency working.
 Read the full report.

 The report focuses on three key areas:

-Whilst findings show that services have gone a long way to address some very complex challenges, and have dealt with the enormous volume of cases of domestic abuse, there needs to be a subtle shift in the way services understand and respond to domestic abuse.
+Whilst findings show that services have gone a long way to address some very complex challenges and have dealt with the enormous volume of cases of domestic abuse, there needs to be a subtle shift in the way services understand and respond to domestic abuse.

-While much good work is being done to ‘protect’ children and victims, more needs to be done to ‘prevent’ domestic abuse, and ‘repair’ any damage that is caused.
+While much good work is being done to ‘protect’ children and victims, more needs to be done to ‘prevent’ domestic abuse and ‘repair’ any damage that is caused.

 Services were observed to be mainly working in a reactive, ‘incident-led’ way, and they focused on the immediate challenges of isolated incidents of domestic abuse.
-In doing this, they have failed to see the bigger picture, such as any history of abuse, or patterns of abuse in the family context.
+In doing this, they have failed to see the bigger picture, such as any history of abuse or patterns of abuse in the family context.
 This has meant that interventions have often been ineffective as they have failed to have a long-term impact.

 The report suggests that there needs to be a clear public service message aimed at reducing the prevalence of domestic abuse as part of a long-term strategy.
 This should include changing perceptions about what family interactions can look like, and what forms a healthy relationship.
 This should help to shift behaviour on a large scale.